Table of Contents

 When should I consider a sling?

-Slings can be considered in case of mild to moderate urinary incontinence after prostatectomy.
+Slings can be considered in case of mild to moderate urinary stress incontinence.
 They are also recommended when other surgical treatments are not possible, or if you do not want to undergo major surgery.

-A sling can be a good option after other procedures have failed.
-Discuss with your doctor what the best option is for you.
+A sling may be a option after other procedures have failed.

 How are slings implanted?

-The doctor then makes an incision in the perineum to insert the sling.
+- An incision is made between the scrotum and the anus to insert the sling.
 In two-armed slings, the ends of the sling are put in position on both sides of the urethra, shaping the sling like a hammock.
 Then, the ends of the sling are attached to tissue either just above the pubic bone, or around the groin.
-In four-armed slings, two ends of the sling are attached to the groin, while two others are attached to tissue around the pubic bone.
+In four-armed slings, two ends of the sling are attached to the groin, while two others are attacted to tissue around the pubic bone.

-For adjustable slings, the doctor will make additional incisions in your lower abdomen to insert an adjusting device in the body.
-Several adjustable systems exist.
+- For adjustable slings, the technique may include additional incisions to insert an adjusting device in the body.

 How do I prepare for the procedure?

-Before the surgery the doctor will ask for a urine sample to make sure you do not have a urinary tract infection.
-If you have an infection, your doctor will prescribe antibiotics before, during, and after the operation.
+Before surgery, the doctor will ask for a urine sample.
+This will be tested to make sure you do not have a urinary tract infection.
+If you have an infection, this should be treated with antibiotics before scheduling the surgery.
+Your doctor may prescribe antibiotics before, during, and after the operation even if there is no infection, for the sake of prevening any infections.

 Your doctor will advise you in detail about how to prepare for the procedure.
-If you need general anaesthesia, you must not eat, drink, or smoke for 6 hours before surgery.
+If you need general anaesthesia, you must not eat, drink, or smoke for a certain time period before surgery.
 If you are taking any prescribed medication, discuss it with your doctor.
 You may need to stop taking it several days before surgery.
 Your doctor will advise you on when you can start taking it again.

 How long will it take me to get back to my daily activities?